 StuffIt compressed archives (characteristic filename extension = .sit) are frequently distributed by Apple Macintosh OS users.
 They are analogous to gzipped tarfiles (or ZIP archives).
 StuffIt for MacOS first combines the Mac files' data and resource forks, and then subjects the combined file to Lempel-Ziv compression.
 (The latter is exactly the method the old Unix "compress" program used, the one that has been supplanted by the patent-free gzip utility.)

 Note: The rather old v.
 5.2.0 Stuffit Expander utility available there has an obnoxious tendency to segfault on modern Linux distributions before it can accomplish anything useful.
-Late note: Correspondent Ambrose Li reports that the old version (in the _old directory in the ftp site) actually works.
-At least for opening old StuffIt archives, that may be useful, unlike most other options detailed below.
+At least for opening old StuffIt archives, it may be useful, unlike most other options detailed below.

 The open-source option is the "unstuffit" and "unsit"/"sit" utilities by Nigel Perry and Allan G. Weber, respectively.
 If your Linux distribution doesn't yet package them, you can find them here: